astg606/ai_foundation_earth_science/README.md

 Finally, forecasting models incorporate various approximations, such as those for sub-grid-scale processes, limiting accuracy.
-These challenges open the door for alternative approaches that may offer enhanced performance (Bodnar et al. 2025).
+These challenges open the door for alternative approaches that may offer enhanced performance (Bodnar et al., 2025).

 AI can play a critical role to address the above issues and to improve the discovery, access, and use of scientific data.